IainStevenson/docker.multi.service.reverse.proxy/src/solution.md

 For current details ples refer to the details in docker-compose project docker-compose.yml and docker-compose.override.yml

 The containers are given container names to help avoid conflicts in other developers docker sets (and mine).
-WebApp1 is a common image name!

 The containers are given host names to provide a container local dns ability, which will be useful for configuring NGINX.